kaaproject/kaa/Customization-guide/How-to-contribute/Documentation-contribution-and-style-guide/index.md

 If you must use a question, make sure it's relevant to the user and the context.
 Do not make up questions for the sake of creating an imaginary dialog with the user.
 * Do not overuse exclamation points.
-This can make your writing seem emotional to and rather subjective to the user.
+This can make your writing seem emotional and rather subjective to the user.
 Use exclamation points when they are required to emphasize something really critical and important.
 * Do not use colloquialisms, idioms, sayings, proverbs, etc.
 Keep globalization and cultural considerations in mind.